PATIENT INFORMATION

 -

-Receive accurate health education about your diagnosis and treatment in a manner that you can understand
+Receive clear, accurate health education in a language and manner you understand

 -